 AI assists physicians and health professionals with clinical decision-making tasks.

-Another side of AI implementation is clinical decision support systems (CDSS), that are designed to provide physicians and other health professionals with clinical decision support, i. e. assistance with clinical decision-making tasks.
+Another side of AI implementation is clinical decision support systems (CDSS), which are designed to provide physicians and other health professionals with clinical decision support, i. e. assistance with clinical decision-making tasks.
 These systems generate case-specific advice based on Big Data and a particular patient’s data.

 Microsoft’s Hanover project analyzes medical research to predict the most effective cancer drug treatment options for patients.
 First Databank’s clinical decision support technology specializes in installations of e-prescribing, EHR, EMAR, and CPOE systems and prioritizes delivering concise, immediate electronic messages to physicians offering up-to-date drug information for active clinical decision support.

 Paracelsus uses a large set of modules with Artificial Intelligence, Machine Learning, and Neural Networks to support all processes in hospitals from EHR management to the creation and management of treatment scenarios.
-The system analyzes patients’ data and makes predictions on the need for surgeries, types of prescribed medicine, patient hospitalizations and more.
+The system analyzes patients’ data and makes predictions on the need for surgeries, types of prescribed medicine, patient hospitalizations, and more.

 VR and AR enhancements

 AR and VR technologies already offer serious promises for the healthcare industry.
 From students educating and patients rehabilitation to performing procedures and surgeries.
-Medical professionals are using AR and VR-enabled devices for cheaper and more accessible technology to diagnose, treat, as well as cure advanced illnesses and much more.
+Medical professionals are using AR and VR-enabled devices for cheaper and more accessible technology to diagnose, treat, as well as cure advanced illnesses, and much more.